 The irony is not lost on me that I am engaging in pretty much the same thing: composing my own lines on a computer screen, only under the harsher light of so-called adult responsibility.
 So also, in long moments of despair such as this one, I too am only seeing the negative side of behaviours and attitudes.
 And I am also the cause of them, or at least have some responsibility.

-Not the old Irish Finance Minster Brian Lenihan-type responsibility whereby you agree in principle that you have faults, but stoutly dispute each individual manifestation detractors dare to bring up.
-On the mature reflection patented by Lenihan’s old man, also Brian, maybe I too dispute my own manifestations.
-As my temperature and temper rise.
+Not the old politician-type responsibility whereby you agree you have made mistakes, but stoutly dispute each individual mistake detractors bring up.
+On further reflection, I too dispute charges of wrongdoing from my daughter.

-The real truth is I actually cannot see clearly anymore regarding who is right or wrong and more pertinently, what we can do about it.
+The real truth is at this moment I actually cannot see clearly anymore regarding who is right or wrong and more pertinently, what we can do about it.

 One family therapy session months back was an unmitigated disaster as our daughter said we all just ganged up on her and she never wanted to be there in the first place, and never again, you hear me, never again!

-In the middle of all this, I somehow found myself drifting away and thinking of yesterday’s Man City versus West Ham match on Sky, and the day’s sport.
-I have always loved sport, and even now I read all the guff about Jose Mourinho’s tiffs, and how Ciaran Donaghy will be giving it another year with the Kerry footballers and all the rest.
+In the middle of all this, I somehow found myself drifting away and thinking of the match the evening before between Man City and West Ham on Sky, and the day’s sport.
+I have always loved sport, and even now I read all the guff about Jose Mourinho’s tiffs, Big Sam Allardyce’s latest spin on the managerial merry go round and all the rest

-I often think that sport still has a morality and a reason to it unlike the real world antics of Trump and the North Korean rocket man, crooked Garda breathalyser tests and forgetful — hah! — Defence Ministers, and Brexit and, for all my lifetime, talk about the North that drones on and on and on.
-Like a dire July 12th marching band in Ballylambaydrum or some such dreadful place.
+I often think that sport still has a morality and a reason to it unlike the real world antics of Trump and the North Korean rocket man, Brexit and, for all my lifetime, talk about Northern Ireland that drones on and on and on.

 Writing this, however moany, however abject does help.
 And here again I am back at my desk, having spent the last hour putting on the heating, letting the dog out, preparing breakfast stuff for all, giving both kids an equal hug of the dog in bed before rising … the usual stuff, expected.
 The sun is up.
 Like Beckett said, I can’t go on.
 I’ll go on.